ninabindel/draft-hale-pquip-hybrid-signature-spectrums/draft-hale-pquip-hybrid-signature-spectrums.md

 meaning that an algorithm may be committed to long-term, with no option for replacement.
 Long-term committment creates further urgency for immediate next-generation algorithm selection.
-Additionally, for some sectors furture checks on past authenticity plays a role (e.g., many legal, financial, auditing, and governmental systems).
+Additionally, for some sectors future checks on past authenticity plays a role (e.g., many legal, financial, auditing, and governmental systems).
 The 'store-now-modify-later' analogy would present challenges in such sectors, where future analysis of past authentication may be more critical